 ACT State Testing

-We are working directly with our state partners to offer alternate administration solutions for ACT State Testing.
-More information about your testing program will come directly from your state.
+ACT works directly with our state partners to offer alternate administration solutions for ACT solution state testing programs.
+Specific information about your state’s testing program will come directly from your state.

 Provide Statewide Access and Opportunity for ALL Students

 Raise expectations and meet the needs of students beyond accountability.
-Statewide testing provides your students with the opportunity to assess their academic skills and level of college readiness in a familiar environment.
-Having all students participate, raises college awareness and exposure among all students, rather than only self-selected, college-bound students.
-For some students, the experience may help them realize they have the skills to perform college-level coursework.
+Statewide testing provides your students with the opportunity to assess their academic skills and level of college and career readiness in a familiar environment.
+Having all students participate in ACT offerings raises college and career pathway awareness s among all students, rather than only self-selected, college-bound students.
+For some students, this experience may help them realize they have the skills needed to realize their potential in college-level coursework and future careers.

 Opportunities